JPD-SE: High-Level Semantics for Joint Perception-Distortion Enhancement in Image Compression: Building Semantically-Enhanced Codecs

 Fig.~\ref{fig1} gives a schematic illustration of this framework.
-And as a concrete example, \(c\) can be JPEG and \(s\), \(F\) neural networks that may be jointly optimized.
 When \(c\) is a learned codec, it may be included in the joint optimization.
 The proposed framework enjoys wide applicability since any existing image codec can be plugged into the pipeline as the backbone \(c\) and be enhanced semantically.

 Note that high-level semantics can take many forms.
 For example, one can use a class segmentation map, an instance segmentation map, sketches, a set of bounding boxes, text descriptions and so on.
 And each form potentially requires an architecturally different \(s\).